bosong/ChattingAppDemo/README.md

 OverviewPicturesViewController and PictureDetailViewController are used to define the UI of a simple picture viewer.
-They both have a BubbleCollectionViewDelegate, to share the information of their visible pictures, such as position, size, which are needed to make transition animations when presenting and dismissing picture viewer.
+They both have a BubbleCollectionViewDelegate, to share the information of their visible pictures, such as position, size, which are needed to make animated transition when presenting and dismissing picture viewer.